ephraimkreighbaum/text-tweaker/README.md

 ## Creating your bot through Discord Developer Portal
 Go to the Discord Developer Portal (https://discord.com/developers/applications).

 Create an application.
 Go to "Bot" on the sidebar and copy your token (you may have to click reset to see it).
-Save it for later and DO NOT SHARE THIS WITH ANYONE.
+Save it for later.

+DO NOT SHARE THIS WITH ANYONE.

 After copying this, scroll down to the Privileged Gateway Intents section and enable the three toggles.
 Save your changes.

 Now go to "OAuth2" in the sidebar and choose "URL Generator".
 Select "bot".
 I'd just give it Admin, but the only perms it needs are

 Read messages/View Channels,

 Send messages,

 Send messages in threads,

 Read message history.

 Scroll down and copy the url that was generated.